Nicky Spinks

 Nicola "Nicky" Spinks (born 22 April 1967) is a British long-distance runner, specialising in fell running, who set women's records for the major fell-running challenges the Ramsay Round, the Paddy Buckley Round and the Bob Graham Round.

-She held the women's records for all three Rounds simultaneously until 2016, and is the holder of the overall record for the double Bob Graham Round and the only person ever to complete doubles of the other two Rounds.
+She held the women's records for all three Rounds simultaneously until 2016, and was the holder of the overall record for the double Bob Graham Round until 2020, and the only person ever to complete doubles of the other two Rounds.

 Born in London, she moved to the Peak District while still a child.
 She is now a farmer in Yorkshire.

 Early life

 Nicky Spinks was born in London.
 She moved to Glossop in the Peak District while still a child.

 Running career

 Early running career

 Spinks began running competitively in 2001 in a 4-mile fell race.

 UK 24-hour Rounds

 Spinks first completed the Bob Graham Round in 2005.
 She subsequently set a woman's record of 18:12 in 2012 then lowered her own record to 18:06 in 2015.
 She set the women's record for the Paddy Buckley Round in 2013 at 19:02 and the Ramsay Round in 2014 at 19:39.
 She thus simultaneously held the women's fastest times for each of the three most famous 24-hour British mountain courses (which has never happened with the men's record) from 2014 until 2016, when Jasmin Paris broke Spinks's records for the individual rounds and set an overall best combined time of 50:10.

 She was for some time the only person to have completed each challenge in under 20 hours.
 In 2015, aged 47, Spinks attempted to beat Chris Near's overall record for the combined times in the three challenges, when she attempted the Bob Graham in 2015.
 She needed to complete the circuit in 17:21 or faster, which she was unable to attain but still managed to set a new women's record of 18:06, despite sickness and injury.

 On 15 May 2016, Spinks completed a double Bob Graham Round in 45 hours 30 minutes, one of only four people to do so and only two to do so within 48 hours, beating the previous record set by Roger Baumeister in 1979 by more than an hour.

 In 2018 she completed a double Ramsey Round in 55:56 and in 2019 a double Paddy Buckley Round in 57:27.
 Whilst neither of these broke the 48-hour target, she is the only person ever to complete doubles of these Rounds.
-Thus, having previously simultaneously held the women's record for these three Rounds, she now simultaneously holds the absolute records for doubles of the three Rounds.
+Thus, having previously simultaneously held the women's record for these three Rounds, she now simultaneously held the absolute records for doubles of the three Rounds.